broodmare/Remains-Source/README.md

     - Rewrite parts of the UI to remove the dependency on Adobe Animate to compile.
     - Implement modern flash rendering and hardware acceleration with the Starling Engine.
     - Improvements or stand-alone level editor.
+    - Unlocked refresh rate, while the animations are set at 30fps, other elements may be able to refresh faster.
     - NPC behavior modification.
     - Support for custom scripts/quests/etc.
 ```